Zinc in Breast Milk

 In 2022, it goes without saying that a pregnant mother’s diet will impact the health of her baby.
-With zinc specifically, having good fetal stores to start off life will help to protect that baby from future zinc deficiency.
+With zinc specifically, having good fetal stores to start off life will help protect a baby from future zinc deficiency.

 After birth, a nursing mother’s personal zinc levels will affect the levels of zinc found in her breast milk.
 It’s important for both mom and baby to get enough zinc so that mom can recover and her baby can grow strong.

-After 6 Months, Breast Milk Zinc Concentration Isn’t Affected By Mother’s Diet
+When Zinc Concentration In Breast Milk Isn’t Affected By Mother’s Diet

-There isn’t a lot of research, but from what we know so far, it seems that zinc concentration of breast milk from healthy women isn’t impacted by supplementation after 6 months of age.
+There isn’t a lot of research, but from what we know so far, it seems that zinc concentration in breast milk of healthy women isn’t impacted by supplementation after 6 months of age.

 Note: if the mother is deficient in zinc, correcting a zinc deficiency in the mother improves the quality of her breast milk.

 Breast milk is miraculously adapted to change as the needs of the baby change.
-It’s composition changes in some predictable ways including a decrease in zinc at around 6 months.
-At 4-6 months the breast milk concentration of zinc starts to decrease and most babies no longer meet their developmental needs through breast milk alone.
+Its composition changes in some predictable ways, including a decrease in zinc around 6 months.
+At 4-6 months, breast milk zinc concentration starts to decrease and most babies no longer meet their developmental needs through breast milk alone.